AM2H-Development/InfluxDB/README.md

 # InfluxDB

-to connect with Grafana use http://influxdb:8086/ as Server-URL
+to connect with Grafana use http://influxdb:8086/ or https://influx.qxf.de as Server-URL